Liver Health

 Stop completely.

-Any fibrosis (F1–F4)
+Any degree of fibrosis (F1–F4)

 Zero alcohol.